m-ou-se/rust-atomics-and-locks/README.md

 You may use all code in this repository for any purpose.

 Attribution is appreciated, but not required.
-An attrubution usually includes the book title, author, publisher, and ISBN.
+An attribution usually includes the book title, author, publisher, and ISBN.
 For example: "_Rust Atomics and Locks_ by Mara Bos (O’Reilly).
 Copyright 2023 Mara Bos, 978-1-098-11944-7."